devggez/uconquer/README.md

 ## Key Features:

 Contest Frenzy: Participate in thrilling coding contests, test your mettle against other developers, and climb the leaderboards.

 Problem Playground: Sharpen your skills with a diverse range of coding problems, categorized by difficulty to suit your learning journey.

 1v1 Battleground: Challenge your peers to intense head-to-head coding duels, pushing each other to the limit.
-(Note: Implementation details for 1v1 battles can be further elaborated in the README file.)

 ## Built with: